-With nearly 11,000 pharmacies and more than 35,000 pharmacy professionals practicing in almost every community in Canada, community pharmacies are vital to local healthcare systems.[1]
+With approximately 11,500 pharmacies and more than 35,000 pharmacy professionals practicing in almost every community in Canada, community pharmacies are vital to local healthcare systems.[1]
 Throughout the COVID-19 pandemic, pharmacists and pharmacy operators demonstrate resilience, an unwavering commitment to patients, and an unmatched infrastructure of accessibility.
 Pharmacy has proven its effectiveness on the frontlines of public health.

 We have seen significant success with pharmacist-administered influenza programs.
 We know pharmacists can provide even greater support in delivering vaccines and public health initiatives.
-Pharmacies are now the preferred destination for immunization services.
+Pharmacies are now the preferred destination for many immunization services.
 In 2019, approximately 50 per cent of Canadians received the influenza vaccine at their community pharmacy, and this number is growing every year.[2]
 In the 2020/2021 season, 5.2 million influenza vaccines were administered by pharmacy - a new record amount.
-Pharmacies can play a key role in supporting the provision and administration of other public health vaccines.
-These vaccines include routine adult and childhood immunizations, as well as the nearly two-thirds of Canadians who say they would get the COVID-19 vaccine at a pharmacy.[3]
+Throughout the pandemic, pharmacy continuously provided close to a quarter of all COVID-19 vaccines administered across the country, reaching over 90% in some jurisdictions [3].
+Pharmacies can play a key role in supporting the provision and administration of other routinely recommended publicly vaccines for adults and children.
+[3?]

 Pharmacies are well-positioned to lead the vaccination effort.
-Throughout the pandemic, over one-third of Canadian parents cancelled or postponed scheduled vaccinations for their children.[4]
+More than one in four adults missed a routine vaccination for themselves or their child.[4]
 Many school-based public health programs were delayed or paused due to public health capacity.
 Ninety per cent of Canadians trust the quality of care pharmacists provide, and 80 per cent of parents support pharmacists administering vaccinations for communicable diseases.[5]
 As a designated Essential Service, pharmacies will continue operating in a crisis and are well-equipped to provide vaccines on schedule, without interruption.

 Pharmacies are served by a sophisticated and highly reliable pharmaceutical distribution system.
 Most pharmacies receive daily deliveries, and in urban areas, deliveries can be as often as twice per day.
 Frequent delivery means that pharmacies hold less inventory and can respond quickly to changes in patient demand.
-Provinces that have chosen to use the pharmaceutical distribution system for the influenza vaccine experience significant (up to 50 per cent) reductions in waste[6], a critical consideration in a COVID-19 vaccination program where global demand will outpace supply.
+Provinces that have chosen to use the pharmaceutical distribution system for the influenza vaccine experience significant (up to 50 per cent) reductions in waste[6], a critical consideration in the COVID-19 vaccination program where global demand initially outpaced supply.